DrWorkhard/seblog/docs/README.md

-# Teaching a million parameter Transformer to add two small numbers
+# Adding two small numbers with a multi-million parameter Transformer

 > When you have a hammer - everything looks like a nail
 >